NaiboWang/EasySpider/Extension/README.md

 npm run package
 ```

-After packaging, the `EasySpider_en.crx` file in the `ElectronJS` folder will be automatically updated, and the error messages during the running process can be ignored.
+After packaging, the `EasySpider_en.crx` file in the `ElectronJS` folder will be automatically updated, and the error messages during the command running can be ignored.